Art has changed a lot over the years, and the digital world has fundamentally changed the way people deal with it, created and perceive it.

 Similar to how physical objects of art can be stolen from museums, there is also a risk that it will be lost if it is not properly archived.
 Here are some reasons why the archiving of digital art is important:

-- Preservation of the cultural heritage: Digital art is now an integral part of our culture and history.
-Just as you protect old paintings, digital art should also be preserved for future generations.
+- Preservation of cultural heritage: Digital art has become an integral part of our culture and history.
+Just as old paintings are protected, digital art should also be preserved for future generations.

 - Artistic heritage received: As a digital artist, like all other artists, you invest a lot of passion in your works.
 Through careful archiving, you ensure that your achievements are not suddenly forgotten.

-- Documentation of creative development: The archiving of digital art also enables us to understand the development of artistic styles and techniques over time.
-This offers new artists the opportunity to be inspired and to discover interesting ideas through their portfolio website and other public platforms.
-At the same time, art critics and historians can deal with previous digital work.
+- Documenting creative development: Archiving digital art also allows us to trace the evolution of artistic styles and techniques over time.
+This allows new artists to gain inspiration and discover interesting ideas through your portfolio website and other public platforms.
+At the same time, art critics and historians can engage with previous digital works.

 - Protection against data loss: Archiving plays an important role, since digital works can easily be lost due to outdated formats, file shops and other technical difficulties.